fxlin/p3-tee/docs/quickerstart.md

 ```
 Make sure you change all the port numbers in two `call launch-terminal` and `call wait-for-ports` to those you choose in `-serial tcp:localhost:50324 -serial tcp:localhost:50323`.

-##### Run
+##### Run QEMU

-You'll run QEMU with exactly the same commad, but no `nc` is needed since the terminals launch on your local machine.
+Run QEMU with exactly the same commad, but no `nc` is needed since the terminals launch on your local machine.
 There might be delays because of the Internet communication, but the overall experience is good.

 ##### Result

-The end result on Windows is shown below.
-The `ssh` client is `OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2`.
+The screenshot below shows the end result on Windows with `ssh` client `OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2`.
 No separate xserver installation is required to make it work.

 ![](win-xterm.png)